El Taco logo

 DIRECTIONS

 Heat the oil or butter in a large frying pan.
 Add rice, onions, fresh garlic, salt and garlic powder in the pan and stir well.
-Continue frying and stirring until the rice becomes somewhat translucent, about 5 minutes.
+Continue frying and stirring until the rice becomes translucent, about 5 minutes.
 Add the water and tomato sauce.
 Stir well, cover and reduce heat to simmer, leave it for 30 minutes.

-Index
+Back to Index